Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Abstract

 \section{Abstract}

-The hedging argument of Black and Scholes (1973) hinges on the assumption that a continuously rebalanced asset portfolio satisfies the continuous-time self-financing condition.
-This condition, which is a special case of the continuous-time budget equation of Merton (1971), is believed to mathematically formalize the economic concept of an asset portfolio that is rebalanced continuously without requiring an inflow or outflow of external funds.
-Although we sometimes find it hard to believe our results, we believe that we show with three alternative mathematical proofs that the continuous-time self-financing condition does not hold for rebalanced portfolios.
-In addition, we pinpoint the mistake in the derivation that Merton (1971) uses to motivate the continuous-time budget equation.
-Specifically, by inadvertently equating a deterministic variable to a stochastic one, Merton (1971) implicitly assumes that the portfolio rebalancing does not depend on changes in asset prices.
-If correct, our results invalidate the continuous-time budget equation of Merton (1971) and the hedging argument and option pricing formula of Black and Scholes (1973).\\ \textbf{Keywords:} Self-financing condition, Black--Scholes option pricing, continuous-time budget equation, binomial option pricing, probability theory.
+The option pricing formula of Black and Scholes (1973) hinges on the continuous-time self-financing condition, which is a special case of the continuous-time budget equation of Merton (1971).
+The self-financing condition is believed to formalize the economic concept of portfolio rebalancing without inflows or outflows of external funds, but was never formally derived in continuous time.
+Moreover, and even more problematically, we discover a timing mistake in the model of Merton (1971) and show that his self-financing condition is misspecified both in discrete and continuous time.
+Our results invalidate seminal contributions to the literature, including the budget equation of Merton (1971), the option pricing formula of Black and Scholes (1973), the continuous trading model of Harrison and Pliska (1981), and the binomial option pricing model of Cox, Ross and Rubinstein (1979).
+We also show that Black and Scholes (1973) and alternative derivations of their formula implicitly assumed the replication result.\\ \textbf{Keywords:} Self-financing condition, Black--Scholes option pricing, continuous-time budget equation, binomial option pricing, probability theory.